DW01/traktor-docs/engine/input.md

 **Apply dead zones to analog sticks.** Most controllers have some stick drift.
 A dead zone around 0.1 to 0.2 prevents this from causing unwanted input.

-**Use "just pressed" for discrete actions.** Jumping, shooting, opening menus—these should trigger once per button press, not every frame while held.
+**Use "just pressed" for discrete actions.** Jumping, shooting, opening menus.
+These should trigger once per button press, not every frame while held.

 **Normalize diagonal movement.** When a player presses W+D simultaneously, the movement vector's length is √2.
 Normalize it so diagonal movement isn't faster than cardinal movement.